 Meet Natalia Perez

-Natalia is a lifelong learner with a BA in Educational Studies, 24 units in Early Childhood Education, and an AA in Liberal Arts, American Sign Language, and Art.
-In high school, she completed more than 2,000 hours of volunteer service, earning the President’s Gold Volunteer Service Award, and she plans to continue her educational journey with an MA in Learning Experience Design and Educational Technology.
+Natalia holds a BA in Educational Studies and associate degrees in Liberal Arts, American Sign Language, and Art.
+While still in high school, she completed more than 2,000 hours of volunteer service and earned the President’s Gold Volunteer Service Award.

-Known for her creativity, dedication, and empathy, Natalia is passionate about making the arts a vital and lasting part of Kern County life.
+Known for her creativity, empathy, and commitment to service, Natalia is passionate about making the arts accessible, meaningful, and a lasting part of life in Kern County.

 Fun Facts About Natalia